Isha Sesay: Career

-Post college
+Postcollege

 After graduating, Sesay began her television career as a researcher for the BBC talk show Kilroy, initially as an unpaid intern.
 She later was hired as a full-time paid employee.
 In 1998, she moved to Glasgow to work for BBC Scotland, and, after a period behind the camera, got her first job as a TV announcer on BBC Choice.
 She went on to present a variety of programmes for the BBC, CNN and TWI, before joining Sky in March 2002.

 Sky

 At Sky, Sesay spent over three years as an anchor on Good Morning Sports Fans for Sky Sports News.
 She considers the high points of this period to be meeting former boxer Michael Watson, interviewing Ellen MacArthur, and travelling with members of the Arsenal football team following an exhibition match at Reebok Stadium in Manchester in support of Nwankwo Kanu's heart foundation.
-She later moved to ITN, where she anchored the ITV Morning News programme, and was also a newsreader on breakfast programme GMTV.
+She later moved to ITN, where she anchored the ITV Morning News programme, and was also a newsreader on the breakfast programme GMTV.